nandanhaloi123/academic_webpage/content/publication/article-journal-01/index.md

 ---
-title: 'Discovering cryptic pocket opening and binding of a stimulant derivative in a vestibular site of the 5-HT3A receptor'
+title: 'Adaptive sampling-based structural prediction reveals opening of a GABAA receptor through the αβ interface'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Emelia Karlsson
-- Marc Delarue
 - Rebecca J. Howard
 - Erik Lindahl